denten-books/plain-text/4-format.md

 actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

-In this chapter, I propose we approach form and formatting anew, with fresh eyes.
-I will begin by arguing first that the intellectual history of formalism literary theory contains within two distinct and contradictory ideas about
+### Chapter Summary

-form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
+In this chapter, I propose we to encounter the computational metaphor anew, with fresh eyes.
+I will begin by arguing first that the intellectual history of formalism literary theory contains within two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
 The distinction is important because it leads to several conflicting strategies of interpretation.
 Taken in the sense of "outwards shape," the form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
 On this view, a sign is forever embedded into the specific contexts of its instantiation.
 The physical peculiarity of this word makes it forever different from the same word on a different page.
 Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
 Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.

 The distinction between form, format, and formula will give us the vocabulary to discuss the codification of document structure in the second part of the